Request Info Enroll Now

 Total 12 Hours

-The student must complete and pass with a C or higher in the following courses as prerequisites for admission into the ADN Program- Total 15 hours: BIO 2514 - A & P I, BIO 2524 - A & P II, BIO 2924 - Microbiology, BIO 1613 or FCS 1253 - Nutrition.
-A passing grade in the following courses as prerequisites are required for admission into the ADN Program - Total 9 hours: ENG 1113 - English Composition I, PSY 1513 - General Psychology, and PSY/EPY 2533 - Human Growth & Development.
+The student must have successfully completed with a C or better the following courses before program start date - Total 24 hours: BIO 2514 -Anatomy & Physiology I, BIO 2524 - Anatomy & Physiology II, BIO 2924 - Microbiology, BIO 1613 or FCS 1253 - Nutrition, ENG 1113 - English Composition I, PSY 1513 - General Psychology, and PSY/EPY 2533 - Human Growth & Development.

 Enrollment in a minimum of 15 hours each semester is recommended for eligibility for state aid, institutional scholarships, and the tuition break.